nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

     The devices with smaller flash size can use either :ref:`nrf_desktop_bootloader_serial_dfu` or MCUboot bootloader with the secondary image partition located on an external flash.

 The background firmware upgrade can also be performed over the Simple Management Protocol (SMP).
-For more detailed information about the DFU over SMP, read the :ref:`nrf_desktop_smp` documentation.
+For more detailed information about the DFU over SMP, read the :ref:`nrf_desktop_ble_smp` documentation.

 Update image generation
 -----------------------